Beyond Access, Beyond the Creative

 9:30am to 4:30am

 This interactive, hands-on creative workshop focuses on how artists can tell their story through dynamic marketing and branding.
-While this workshop teaches hard skills in marketing and branding, it is specifically designed for artists focusing on making common business practices relatable to an artist’s creative purpose.
-This workshop emphasizes development and sustainability of creative practice, while supporting creative entrepreneurship.
+While this workshop teaches hard skills in marketing and branding, it is specifically designed for artists who wish to build careers and creative enterprises that are rooted in their True Inner Purpose, honouring their calling in life, with an equity and social-justice based approach to business.
+This workshop emphasizes personal development, cultivating focus and clarity, sustainability and well-being in one’s creative practice, while supporting sustainability and practical skills in creative entrepreneurship.

 The Real Sun